iov42/core-sdk-dotnet/Readme.md

 ## Installation

 The simplest way to use the library is to clone the repository and then load it into Visual Studio (Community Edition or higher).

-You can also use Visual Studio Code with the correct extensions.
+For Visual Studio Code, install the .NET Core SDK 3.1 from https://dotnet.microsoft.com/download/dotnet/3.1.
+In Visual Studio Code, load the root folder and then open a terminal window.
+Type:

+_dotnet build_

+Once built, change to the IntegrationTests folder and type:

+_dotnet test_

 ## Running the tests